Ixtapa Guerrero, Mexico Travel Guide

 Beach activities, swimming, snorkeling, golf, tennis: The Dry Season (November-May) has the most comfortable conditions.
 The lower humidity and consistent sunshine make outdoor enjoyment pleasant.

 Sport Fishing: This activity is good year-round, but specific species it varies in availability.
 Sailfish and marlin peak from November to May.
 Whale Watching: Mid-December to late March is the best time.
-A species of baleen whale travel to the warm the aquatic environment of the Pacific coast during this period.
+A species of baleen whale travel to the warm the aquatic environment of the Pacific coast in this timeframe.

 Beach, Snorkel, Golf, Tennis